 Serve static content where possible

-Static content serving (Java, Python) is handled by specialized App Engine infrastructure, which does not consume Instance Hours.
-If you need to set custom headers, use the Blobstore API (Java, Python, Go).
-The actual serving of the Blob response does not consume Instance Hours.
+Static content serving is handled by specialized App Engine infrastructure, which does not consume Instance Hours.

 Managing application storage

-App Engine calculates storage costs based on the size of entities in the datastore, the size of datastore indexes, the size of tasks in the task queue, and the amount of data stored in Blobstore.
+App Engine calculates storage costs based on the size of entities in the Cloud Datastore, the size of Cloud Datastore indexes, the size of tasks in the task queue, and the amount of data stored in Blobstore.
 Here are some things you can do to make sure you don't store more data than necessary: